 - After mixing, transfer the dough into a greased bowl, cover, and allow to rise until doubled in size.
 Enriched doughs (with butter and sugar) tend to take longer to rise than straight doughs (with just flour, salt, water, and yeast).
 For us, this dough took about 90 minutes to double in size.
 Keep a close eye, depending on the temperature of your kitchen, it could take more or less time.

-- Then, once doubled, turn your dough out onto a lightly floured surface and punch down to deflate.
-Pat the dough into a rectangle about 1/2 inch (1 1/4 centimeters) thick.
+6. Once the dough has doubled in size, turn your dough out onto a lightly floured surface and punch down to deflate.
+Pat the dough into a rectangle about ½ inch (1 ¼ centimeters) thick.

 The Caramel Sauce